kstoreyf/Corrfunc/README.rst

 The Continuous-Function Estimator
 =================================

-This is an implementation of the continuous-function estimator, a generalization of the standard (Landy-Szalay) estimator for the two-point correlation function.
+This is an implementation of the Continuous-Function Estimator, a generalization of the standard (Landy-Szalay) estimator for the two-point correlation function.
-It is built within the `Corrfunc <https://github.com/manodeep/Corrfunc>`_  package, by Manodeep Sinha.
+It is built within the `Corrfunc <https://github.com/manodeep/Corrfunc>`_  package, by Manodeep Sinha and Lehman Garrison.
 The Corrfunc README is copied below.

 The 2-point correlation function measures the clustering of galaxies (or other tracers) as a function of scale.